svramprabu/translating-and-localizing-a-script/report.md

+## Report log for Emplay Assignment
-## 11.08.2023
+### 11.08.2023
-ChatGPT Prompt Engineering for Developers - completed this course in deeplaearning.ai read the assignment to have better understanding of the end goal.
+- __*ChatGPT Prompt Engineering for Developers*__ - completed this course in deeplaearning.ai
+- read the assignment to have better understanding of the end goal.

-## 12.08.2023
+### 12.08.2023
-Building Systems with the ChatGPT API - studying this course in deeplaearning.ai
+- __*Building Systems with the ChatGPT API*__ - studying this course in deeplaearning.ai

-## 13.08.2023
+### 13.08.2023
-Building Systems with the ChatGPT API - completed this course in deeplaearning.ai LangChain for LLM Application Development - studying this course in deeplaearning.ai
+- __*Building Systems with the ChatGPT API*__ - completed this course in deeplaearning.ai
+- LangChain for LLM Application Development - studying this course in deeplaearning.ai